 A total of 1,687,500 shares were originally reserved and available for issuance under the 2012 Equity Incentive Plan.
-As of September 30, 2013, 1,670,960 shares are available as a result of the issuance of 16,540 shares of Class B shares of common stock by Silvercrest to one of the partners of SLP during the three months ended September 30, 2013.
+As of March 31, 2014 and December 31, 2013, 1,670,960 shares are available for grant.
 The equity interests may be issued in the form of shares of the Company's Class A common stock and Class B units of SLP.
-(All references to units or interests of SLP refer to Class B units of SLP and accompanying shares of Class B common stock of our Company).
+(All references to units or interests of SLP refer to Class B units of SLP and accompanying shares of Class B common stock of Silvercrest).